Police: Mom of 3 tried to kick boyfriend out before he killed her

 "In my experience, the abuse can escalate once the police have been called, so sometimes we're like 'why don't you call the police' but it can actually be dangerous," counselor Leticia Manzano said.
 "There are lots of factors here but again just to let other survivors know there is help, they are not alone."

+"Perpetrators will say 'I'm sorry, I won't do this again, I love you, give me another chance.'
+And as women we're brought up to be loving and give someone a second chance," she said.

+Manzano is urging anyone being abused to take the danger assessment, because your life may depend on it.

-The center, which is located in the Montrose area, work daily to help women and men to get out of abusive relationships.
+The Houston Area Women's Center, which is located in the Montrose area, work daily to help women and men to get out of abusive relationships.

-They also use a danger assessment to help determine if in fact your life is in danger.

 If you or someone you know needs help with a domestic violence situation, please contact the Houston Area Women's Center.